Exerea/IPManager-with-Electron-NextJS/README.md

-# electron-nextjs-sample-2023
+# IPManager-with-Electron-NextJS

-Example or boilerplate of [electron](https://www.electronjs.org/) app project.
+Electron app is rendered by NextJS with App router

 using: